 Get some extra help with integrations

-To assist with the data collection and assessment processes, you can utilize one or several of HubSpot’s data management integrations:
+To assist with the data collection and assessment processes, you can utilise one or several of HubSpot’s data management integrations:

 - Insycle Data Management allows you to automate your HubSpot data cleansing throughout your database.
-Its features include bulk merging of duplicate records, flexible record matching when importing data, and standardizing values
+Its features include bulk merging of duplicate records, flexible record matching when importing data, and standardising values

 - Leadspace is most useful to sales teams because it maintains accurate data to optimise the distribution of leads to the proper team member